frederic-perez/AmE-dictionary/data/idioms.md

 __(not) half the person/man/woman (one) used to be__ Having a reduced, diminished, or weakened physique, disposition, conviction, prowess, or mental acuity, as after some action, event, or trauma.
 Sometimes used in the negative but to the same effect.
 __(oh,) snap__
 __(on the) fast track__ (A _fast track_ is a horse racing track that’s dry and hard enough for the horses to reach optimum speed.
 That makes this one of those words where the original definition is self explanatory: a _fast track_ is simply a track that the racers can go as fast as possible on as opposed to one where racers are slowed down by mud or less than optimal conditions.)
+__(one’s) blood runs cold__ One becomes seized by an acute and intense sensation of fear, panic, horror, or dread. _My blood ran cold when I overheard that a police officer had been asking about me at work._ _Janet could feel her blood run cold when the murderer she was testifying against walked into the courtroom._
 __(one’s) door is always open__ :dart: One is always available to be of guidance, support, aid, or assistance whenever needed.
 Said especially by an employer or teacher to an employee or pupil. _Mrs.
 Spencer is a great teacher, and her door is always open if we ever have any questions or fall behind._
 __(one’s) final resting place__ The location where one’s body is interred after death.
 __(one’s) finest hour__ The moment or time of one’s greatest success or achievement. _The team’s come-from-behind victory in the semi-finals proved to be their finest hour._